← Back

 What stayed honest

-Every metric in this case is self-reported and lives in a monthly PMM report.
-The reports are available on request under a hiring-stage NDA.
-The losses are on the same record: launches that produced no measurable downstream are not in the diff card, and the comms work that did not move a number is not dressed up as work that did.
-The Mar 2026 absorption is the stress test.
+Every metric here is self-reported and lives in a monthly PMM report, available on request under hiring NDA.
+The losses sit on the same record: launches that didn't move a number aren't dressed up in the diff card, and comms work that produced nothing measurable isn't smuggled into the volume count.
+The Mar 2026 owner-departure absorption is the stress test.
 The cadence held.
-That is the part that is not a metric.
+That's the part that isn't a metric.

 What it became, in substrate